garsanca/oneAPI_IberianTour23/README.md

 ![Imagen](figures/Intel-IDC-instances.png)

-### Lanzar instancia
+### Instance launch
-1. Lanzar instancia en la [consola->Hardware Catalog](https://console.cloud.intel.com/hardware)
+1. To create an instance, enter in the [consola->Hardware Catalog](https://console.cloud.intel.com/hardware)
-2. Obtener la forma desde el apartado de [reservas](https://console.cloud.intel.com/compute/myreservations), por ejemplo mediante conexión ssh
+2. You can obtain a [reserve](https://console.cloud.intel.com/compute/myreservations), an a ssh connection

 ![Imagen](figures/Intel-IDC-conection2instance.png)

-# Ejemplos
+# Examples

 ## helloWorld
-1. En este [ejemplo](helloWorld/main.cpp) vamos a ver como se selecciona un dispositivo
+1. In this [example](helloWorld/main.cpp) we are going to understand how a device is selected
-2. Como se elige el dispositivo: **sycl::device**
+2. It selects the device we want to use **sycl::device**
-    * Lanzamiento de **kernel** a la *command-queue* asíncrona
+    * The **kernel** is launched to an asynchronous *command-queue*

-* La siguiente tabla muestra la nomenclatura para seleccionar y asociar la cola a los dispositivos
+* The following table shows the devices types:

 |   |   |
 |---|---|